Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 It has `Character` children elements for the individual character names.

+The `Character` element can also have an `id` attribute that can be used to add the identification number from the source of information

 ### Teams

 Any teams in the book.

 It has `Team` children elements for the individual team names.

+The `Team` element can also have an `id` attribute that can be used to add the identification number from the source of information

 ### Locations